pydantic/pydantic/docs/usage/types.md

   - `postgresql+py-postgresql`
   - `postgresql+pygresql`
-- `RedisDsn`: scheme `redis` or `rediss`, user info not required, tld not required, host not required (CHANGED: user info not required from **v1.6** onwards), user info may be passed without user part (e.g., `rediss://:pass@localhost`)
+- `RedisDsn`: scheme `redis` or `rediss`, user info not required, tld not required, host not required (CHANGED: user info
+- `MongoDsn` : scheme `mongodb`, user info not required, database name not required, port not required
+  not required from **v1.6** onwards), user info may be passed without user part (e.g., `rediss://:pass@localhost`)
 - `stricturl`: method with the following keyword arguments:
     - `strip_whitespace: bool = True`